 Hit the Books with Dan Milnor is a monthly webinar about all things book-making and self-publishing.
-This month, we’re talking about getting your project started.
-Did you miss our latest webinar live?
+In this edition, we’re talking about getting your project started.
+Missed the live session?
 Not to worry!
 We’ve got the entire webinar recorded below.

 - Self-publishing and Blurb

 - Surprising reasons to make and sell a book

 - Self-publishing success stories

 1 ) What are some of the best ways you have seen a horizontal image in a vertical book?

 DM: I’ve seen this done so many interesting ways, but one method is to run the horizontal image at the top or the bottom of the page so that the image bleeds off three sides of the page.
 The image will be about half the size of the page which leaves ample room for copy, captions, etc. Also, think about running images across the gutter meaning one image running across both pages.
 You can go partially or all the way across depending on your image and what critical elements need to be kept out of the gutter.